-- It's excellent at both shielding my lap from heat and keeping the temperature of the notebook down.
+- It's effective at both shielding my lap from heat and keeping the temperature of the machine down.
 It uses lightweight aluminum to act as a heat sink and it really does work.

 My iLap Cons:

-- It's not the cheapest stand out there.
-I personally think it's well worth the price, but you may not.
+- It's not the most affordable stand out there.
+I personally think it's worth every cent that I paid for it, but some may disagree.

 Cooler Master NotePal U3 PLUS: Versatile and Attractive

-I have a in my office room and I love it.
+I have a Cooler Master NotePal U3 PLUS in my office room and I love it.
 It's a comfortable, durable, and sturdy stand that's also versatile.
-While the U3 Plus costs more than most coolers, it's an exceptional device that provides excellent value in my opinion.
-Cooler Master NotePal U3 PLUS
+While the U3 Plus costs more than most coolers, it's worth the extra expense, in my opinion.

 My U3 Plus Pros: